gamblor21/Laughing_Skull/README.md

 * adafruit_gizmo (Circuit Playground Bluefruit)
 * adafruit_st7789 (For ST7789 breakout TFT)

+****NEW**** Use a distance sensor to detect someone close and start laughing.
+The code-distance.py file is set to trigger from a UC-100 based sensors available here https://www.adafruit.com/product/4019.
+Print out the 3d tombstone and embed everything in a single item.

 ## Recommended Hardware

 This project is written in CircuitPython and has been tested on several Adafruit boards and is easily adaptable to run on other hardware.
 It runs best on a M4 processor but can run acceptably on an nRF52840.
 The code has switches to turn off audio or animation, and to change the animation speed slower.
 All of which may help on a slower processor.
 The images are scaled for a 240x240 display but could be resized.
 The audio is mono and should play through any mono speaker.